uw-geophysics-edu/ess-412-512-intro2seismology/README.md

 - Course structure based on Peter Shearer's *Introduction to Seismology* (Cambridge University Press)
 - Built with [ObsPy](https://obspy.org/), [Jupyter Book](https://jupyterbook.org/), and [sphinxcontrib-bibtex](https://sphinxcontrib-bibtex.readthedocs.io/)
 - Seismic data from [Earthscope Consortium](https://www.earthscope.org/) via FDSN web services
+- Course was co-edited with a mix of ChatGPT 5.2 and Claude Sonnet 4.6 and Opus 4.6.
+AI was used to generate toy python examples, to synthesize book chapters, to relate course content to learning materials, to relate foundational course content to relevant scientific literature chosen 2023-2025.

 ## License